xFahim/Hydro-Harvest/README.md

    ```
 4. Run the application by executing `BRACU-NASA-PROJ.exe`.

+## 🌐 Machine Learning & Dataset API

+The **HydroHarvest** project also integrates a powerful machine learning model and dataset API, developed by one of our team members.
+This component allows us to analyze and predict water requirements, crop irrigation needs, and other key factors that contribute to smarter farming decisions.

+For more details on the API and machine learning model, please visit the separate repository [here](https://github.com/SucksToBeAnik/hydroharvest).

 ### Requirements:
 - **.NET 6.0 Framework** must be installed on your machine.
 - The application is built for **Windows operating systems** only.